roman-milk/roman-milk.github.io/a-blackmail-tale.md

  ----------------------

  I enjoyed writing this little vignette.
 If you enjoyed reading it let me know!
 A vote works great.
 As does email.
 Thanks to all.
-Report_Story #1